gavinhoward/bc/README.md

 This `bc` only requires a C99-compatible compiler and a (mostly) POSIX 2008-compatible system with the XSI (X/Open System Interfaces) option group.
+Be aware that this `bc` requires some items in C99 that are considered optional, such as `uintptr_t`.

 Since POSIX 2008 with XSI requires the existence of a C99 compiler as `c99`, any POSIX and XSI-compatible system will have everything needed.